thamiz456/FedEx-SQL-Analysis/README.md

 ---

 ## 📂 Files Included
-- `fedex_queries.sql` – Contains all SQL queries used for analysis
+-  Contains all SQL queries used for analysis
 - `README.md` – Project documentation

 ---